Clayton Yeutter: Corporate directorships

 Yeutter's first major corporate directorship was with ConAgra Foods while serving as the President and CEO of the Chicago Mercantile Exchange.
 He resigned from the position in 1985 when he became U.S. Trade Representative.
 While serving as Chairman of the Republican National Committee Yeutter joined the boards of Caterpillar Inc. and Texas Instruments.
 He resigned from both positions in 1992 when he became Counselor to the President.
 Yeutter was reinstated to the boards of ConAgra Foods, Caterpillar Inc. and Texas Instruments in 1993 and served on all three until he hit the maximum age limit for board members.

 After leaving public service in 1993 Yeutter served as the director of Danielson Holding Corporation and America First.
 Additionally, he served as Chairman of the Board of Oppenheimer Funds, Inc. and CropSolutions, Inc. He previously served on the board of directors of Coventa Holding Corp., Chicago Climate Exchange, FMC Corporation, B.A.T.
 Industries and later American Commercial Lines Inc., Covanta Holding Corporation, and Weyerhaeuser.
 Yeutter currently serves on the board of directors of Neogen Corporation and Burlington Capital Group.
 Yeutter is also an owner of the Keating Network LLC, a company designed to help small and medium-sized businesses.

 Family and personal life

 After graduating from the University of Nebraska, in 1952, Yeutter married his first wife, Jeanne Vierk, with whom he had four children, Brad Yeutter, Gregg Yeutter, Kim (Yeutter) Bottimore, and Van Yeutter.
 Vierk served as the informal Chairman of the Cabinet Wives Group during the President George H. W. Bush administration.

 Two years after Jeanne's death, Yeutter married Cristena Bach.
-Bach had served in several politically-appointed positions during the Reagan and Bush administration, including a stint on the White House staff under President Reagan.
+Bach had served in several politically appointed positions during the Reagan and Bush administration, including a stint on the White House staff under President Reagan.
 They adopted three daughters: Victoria Yeutter, Elena Yeutter, and Olivia Yeutter.

+Yeutter's grandson, Andrew Bottimore, worked on the U.S. Trade Representative team covering private sector engagement regarding the Trans-Pacific Partnership.

 Yeutter died on March 4, 2017, at his home in Potomac, Maryland, from colon cancer.
 He was 86.